-The community working groups came up with a short-list of options for each route and these went out to the public for feedback between 4 - 17 September.
+The community working groups came up with a short-list of options for each route and these went out to the public for feedback from 4 - 17 September 2017.
 We considered all the feedback received on all of the options and summarised this for each route.

 On quieter streets with less traffic and slower speeds, we have opted for simpler solutions such as painted bike lanes between parked cars and traffic, or sharrow road markings where bikes and cars can more easily share the road.